SonGorLick/GiveawayJoiner/README.md

  5. Completely portable app (all user data and options storied in app subdirectory 'giveawayjoinerdata'.
 You can use multiple copies of the app with different accounts and options, just make copies of app with different name app directory like 'giveawayjoiner1', 'giveawayjoiner2' for example)
- 6. Indiegala service working fixed (17.02.19)
+ 6. Indiegala service working fixed (17.02.19.
+Login in app to IndieGala then click 'Visit open web site' to solve the captcha,         close app browser and then click on 'start' service)
  7. Removed functions 'auto update' and 'startup with os' in the app
  8. New display timer with fixes (now showing in 00:00:00 format)
  9. Translations changes and fixes